RahulGIT24/chess/Readme.md

 - **Redis** serves as an in-memory data store for fast retrieval and management of live chess moves and game states.
 - Robust clock management that continues accurately even if a player disconnects or leaves.
 - Ability for users to make moves seamlessly without backend issues.
-- Game review features to analyze past games.
+- Game review features to analyze past games, powered by a Stockfish-based move analyzer.
 - Integration with Google OAuth for user authentication.
 - Reconnection capabilities to restore game state if a player disconnects.